kunanyi/Mount Wellington Cable Car proposal

 What happens next?

-- If the additional information submitted is satisfactory, the planning application will be publicly advertised for a period of between 14 and 28 days, as prescribed by the Land Use Planning and Approvals Act 1993.
+- Once it is determined by the external experts that the information supplied is satisfactory for assessment, the planning application will be publicly advertised for a period of between 14 and 28 days, as prescribed by the Land Use Planning and Approvals Act 1993.
 At this time, the planning application with all accompanying information provided by the applicant will be available on the City of Hobart’s website for members of the public to view.

 Having your say